timm/gold/src/csv.md

 - spurious white space, that should be deleted?
 - records that break over multiple lines?

-For example, int he following, the first record is `name,age,shoesize`, there are comments and new lines and white space to ignore, and the last record is split over multiple lines.
+For example, here is a csv file where the first record is really `name,age,shoesize`, there are comments and new lines and white space to ignore, and the last record is split over multiple lines.

         name,     # clients name